Sunday, May 26, 2013

 Resting in Fareham

-Chapel at Fareham where the service was held
+Chapel at Fareham where JGP's service was held

-We visited Fareham on the 8th May to pay our respects to the Capn's father.
+We visited Fareham on the 8th May to pay our respects to our Captain's father, JGP..
 As you can imagine the cemetery grounds were beautifully maintained; spring flowers and ancient trees peppered green lawns.
-We had no trouble finding JGP’s gravesite and after an all-too-brief visit left an Aussie flag and coin (It was all we had!) so that he could have a reminder of his home and family – so very far away.
+We had no trouble finding JGP’s gravesite and after an all-too-brief visit left an Aussie flag and a coin (It was all we had!) so that he could have a reminder of his home and family – so very far away.

 Good Weather Tomorrow?